Copper Fire

 The Result

-The overhaul gave GPI a single, modern digital home that matched the quality of their content and courses.
-Stronger brand consistency, better audience engagement, and a website that finally worked as hard as the team behind it; backed by paid social campaigns that kept the registrations coming.
+The overhaul gave GPI a single, modern digital home that matched the quality of their content and courses: stronger brand consistency, better audience engagement, and a website that finally worked as hard as the team behind it, backed by paid social that kept registrations coming.

 What This Means for You